Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 configManager.RegisterConfig(new DisplayBreakingChangeWarningsConfig());
 ```

-Up until now, you are able to test this new config with `Get-AzConfig`, `Update-AzConfig` and `Clear-AzConfig`.
+Up until now, you are able to test this new config with PowerShell cmdlets `Get-AzConfig`, `Update-AzConfig` and `Clear-AzConfig`.
 For more, run `Get-Help Get-AzConfig`.

 ### Step 3: Regenerate Help Documents